camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 The migration uses Elasticsearch [processors](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/ingest-processors.html) and [pipelines](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/pipeline.html) to reindex the data.

 Each version of Operate delivers set of migration steps needed to be applied for corresponding version of Operate.
-When upgrading from one version to another necessary migration steps constitute the so-called migration plan.
+When upgrading from one version to another, necessary migration steps constitute the so-called migration plan.
 All known migration steps (both applied and not) are persisted in dedicated Elasticsearch index: `operate-migration-steps-repository`.